Meet Our Team

 Nicole Schaefer-McDaniel is a "recovering academic" and current expert international move organizer.
 She's originally from Germany but now calls the U.S. her home whenever she is not living overseas.
-Nicole joined Tales from a Small Planet in 2013 as one of the post report editors and also serves on the Board.
-She has enjoyed working with a fantastic group of writers and editors on both books by Tales.
-You can even find some of her personal essays on the Tales website as well.
+Her expat life has taken her to Canada, Brazil, Austria, Mongolia, and Taiwan.
+Nicole joined Tales from a Small Planet in 2013 as a post report editor and has enjoyed working with a fantastic group of writers and editors on both books published by Tales.
+You can even find some of her personal essays on the Tales website.

 Susan Shirley: Member at Large

 Member at Large, Susan Shirley is a cross-cultural leadership advisor, coaching and training individuals and teams worldwide.
 Susan started her expatriate life in 1990 when she moved to Egypt for a year and ended up staying for ten.
 After a few years in the US, Susan moved overseas as part of a Foreign Service family and has since lived in Caracas, San Salvador, Cairo (the sequel), Ankara, Vienna, and currently in New Delhi.
 Susan joined the Talesmag team in 2007, after using the site for making choices about cities and schools when deciding where to go next.